-George González is Assistant Professor of Sociology and Anthropology (Religion and Culture) at Baruch College-CUNY.
-Within religious studies, he specializes in religion and economy, secularism studies, theories and methods in the study of religion, and religion and society (Modern West).
-He is the author of several peer-reviewed and scholarly articles as well as a single-authored monograph entitled Shape-Shifting Capital—Spiritual Management, Critical Theory, and the Ethnographic Project.
-This first book is a critical analysis of the ‘spiritual’ turn in organizational theory and workplace practice.
+George González is Assistant Professor of Sociology and Religion and Culture at The CUNY Graduate Center and at Baruch College, City University of New York.
+Within religious studies, he specializes in religion and economy, implicit religion, capitalism studies, theories and methods in the study of religion, and religion and society (Modern West).
+He is the author of several peer-reviewed and scholarly articles as well as two single-authored research monographs.

 Professor González is on the Editorial Board for Critical Research on Religion.
-He is also a Research Associate at the Center for Critical Research on Religion and Research Associate at the Edward Bailey Centre for the Study of Implicit Religion (U.K.)Professor González served on the inaugural steering committee for the Religion and Economy Program Unit at the American Academy of Religion (AAR) from 2016-2021.
+He is also a Research Associate at the Center for Critical Research on Religion and Research Associate at the Edward Bailey Centre for the Study of Implicit Religion (U.K.).
+Professor González served on the inaugural steering committee for the Religion and Economy Program Unit at the American Academy of Religion (AAR) from 2016-2021.
 Professor González has reviewed for various scholarly journals and academic publishers in the study of religion.

 Professor González received his B.A. from Yale College (Comparative Literature), an M.A.R. from Yale Divinity School (Ethics), and a Ph.D. from Harvard Divinity School (Religion and Society).
 Prior to moving to Baruch in the Fall of 2018, he taught at Monmouth University (West Long Branch, NJ).